vladkol/MediaPlayback/README.md

 * Open **MediaPlayback/MediaPlayback.sln**
 * Build **Desktop** and **UWP** projects

-If built successfully, **MediaPlayback\Unity\MediaPlayback\** should have all Unity files required. *CopyMediaPlaybackDLLsToDemoProject.cmd* script copies plugin binary files to the demo project.
+If built successfully, **MediaPlayback\Unity\MediaPlayback\** should have all Unity files required. *CopyMediaPlaybackDLLsToUnityProject.cmd* script copies plugin binary files to Unity project's Plugins folder.

-**Changes in C# files in the demo project (MediaPlaybackDemo) stay only there.
-MediaPlayback solution has its own "master" copy of C# files (UnityAddonFiles solution folder).**
-If you change files in either location, make sure you copy them across both folders.
+360VideoShader is based on Unity's [SkyboxPanoramicShader](https://github.com/Unity-Technologies/SkyboxPanoramicShader).
+360VideoShader currently doesn't support 180-degree videos.

+When rendering stereoscopic videos, the native plugin forces over/under frame layout, so the video texture always comes to the shader as over/under frame.
+In your custom shaders, if you want to handle 180-degree videos or single-frame cubemaps, they all usually have no corresponding metadata, and must be handled in the shader based on the custom medatada.